 - License Fee

 The chart below lists the amount due depending upon when you file your license application and the number of placement employees.
+The Employment Agency license term is 2 years and the license expiration date is May 1 in even years.
 Note: An odd year is any year ending in an odd digit; for example, 2017.
 An even year is any year ending in an even digit; for example, 2018.

 |From May 1 in an odd year to October 31 in an odd year